mflx/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.johanniter.de/johanniter-gmbh/"

 # Short bio (displayed in user profile at end of posts)
 bio: Building digital Products in Startups for over a decade.
-Currently coaching and consulting in Product Management, digital innovation and Organisational Development.
+Currently Organizational Development in Healthcare.
+Consulting in Product Management, Innovation and Organisational Development.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons